14 Different Types of Owls in California

 However, their population numbers are decreasing due to habitat loss and other environmental factors.

-As such, conservation efforts are important to ensure that these amazing birds remain a part of California’s ecosystem.
+As such, conservation efforts are important to ensure these amazing birds remain a part of California’s ecosystem.

 With proper protection, these owls can continue to play an important role in the balance of nature in California for many years to come.